Geology – the bedrock of the operation

 Rock-solid foundation

 The Kiruna mine and the so-called Kiruna ore are well known in the field of geology.
-Above all, this is due to the size of the orebody, the exceptionally high iron content, the occurrence of apatite and the fact that its geological history is still keenly debated.
+Mainly due to the size of the orebody, the exceptionally high iron content, the presence apatite, but also because its geological history is still widely debated.

-“Although Per Geijer’s hanging wall – the rock above the orebody– is unique, it shares many similarities in terms of the rock types in Svappavaara,” says Johan Hilmo.
+“Although Per Geijer’s hanging wall – the rock above the orebody – is unique, it shares many similarities with the rock type in Svappavaara,” says Johan Hilmo.

 “We know far from everything about Per Geijer.
 There is still a lot left to explore,” says Jo Miles.